ColinVenida/bear-stories/README.md

 # bear-stories
-An interactive storybook for children
+A collection of interactive children stories.